- Mission 1: Understand what differentiates this small, wealthy Gulf country from the others in the region (ACCOMPLISHED);

 - Economy: Although Qatar and the UAE remain ahead of Kuwait in terms of GDP per capita, this small country possesses around 8% of the world’s oil reserves and relies heavily on petroleum revenues.

-- Population: Of a population of 4 million (similar to that of Croatia), fewer than 30% are Kuwaiti locals.
+- Population: Of a population of 4 million (similar to that of Croatia), fewer than 30% are Kuwaiti locals at the time of writing (2019).
 The remainder comprise Arabs (including a significant minority of stateless Bedoon) and South Asian migrants.
 Kuwait was historically frequented by shifting nomads and served as a popular settlement for those escaping famine and drought from further inland.
 Although Kuwaitis are tolerant of foreigners, the government would prefer to achieve a more Kuwaiti-dominant population which is currently overwhelmed by expats.
 I probably saw fewer than 10 white people in five days, perhaps surprising since it was a British protectorate for over 60 years before gaining independence in 1961.
-Also, English is less widely spoken (particularly among Arab expats; why would they bother?) than in other major cities in the Gulf.
+Also, English is less widely spoken (particularly among Arab expats) than in other major cities in the Gulf.
+English language is of little use in Kuwaiti daily life.

 - Appearance: Playing Spot the Saudi/Omani/Bahraini/Kuwaiti by their attire has become a pastime for self-amusement of mine on many-an-afternoon of people-watching in Dubai Mall.
 I have noted that Kuwaiti men tend to wear a plain white ghitra on their heads (in contrast to Saudis who often prefer the red and white shemagh and unlike Omanis who wear caps).
 Whilst Emiratis wear ropes that hang down from the agal that secures the keffiyeh to their heads, Kuwaitis simply opt for halo-like ring.
 They also seem to prefer button-collars on their kanduras (robes).